JANUARY 5-WEEK || Boundaries + Consent for People Pleasers

 with Mia (they/them)

-Fawning or the appeasement response is characterized by difficulty saying no, putting others' needs before yours, and people-pleasing to avoid conflict.
+People pleasing (often called fawning or the appeasement response in Polyvagal theory) is characterized by difficulty saying no, putting others' needs before yours, and people-pleasing to avoid conflict.

 Often what looks like enthusiasm is a form of people pleasing.
 It’s very hard to trust chronic people pleasers because their truth changes constantly.
 This can make consent really fraught.
 You may do things you didn’t want to do, and then blame yourself because you didn’t speak up.
 But maybe you didn’t speak up because you didn’t know your boundaries or know how to advocate in the moment.
 Perhaps you were in a stress response.